webfuse-com/Labs/README.md

 labs bundle
 ```

 The bundler automatically runs with the preview environment.
-Once your preview is up and running, there is no need to run the `bundle` command everytime you did edit the source.
+Once your preview is up and running, there is no need to run the `bundle` command everytime you edited the source.

 > You do not have to specify a `manifest.json`.
 Labs takes care of all the metadata.
 In particular, it copies the name and version fields from `package.json`.